harjoc/middle-sim/README.md

 # middle-sim
-Simulate middle mouse clicks with left+right clicks
+Simulate middle mouse clicks with left+right clicks.

 Windows only.
 On Xorg there is the libinput 'quirks' mechanism.